Exception Safety

 Caught: Something went wrong!

-Pitfall Warning: In real projects, memory leaks won't be as "quiet" as in this example — they might slowly eat away at available memory over long periods of runtime, eventually causing system crashes, and the crash location is often completely unrelated to the leak location.
+Warning: In actual projects, memory leaks won't be as "quiet" as in this example—they might slowly eat away at available memory after long runs, eventually causing system crashes, and the crash location is often unrelated to the leak location.
 Valgrind and AddressSanitizer are powerful tools for detecting such issues.
 Adding

--fsanitize=addressat compile time enables ASan, which reports leaks the moment they occur — far more efficient than post-mortem debugging.
-Perhaps in the future, the author will properly introduce these handy little tools!
+-fsanitize=addressat compile time enables ASan, which will report immediately upon a leak, far more efficient than post-mortem debugging.
+Perhaps the author will introduce these handy tools properly in the future!

 Exercises